-Narrowing was originally introduced as a mechanism for solving equational unification problems [73].
-It was later generalized to solve the more general problem of symbolic reachability [112].
-The narrowing mechanism has a number of important applications, including automated proofs of termination [7], execution of functional-logic programming languages [77, 39, 80, 124, 102], partial evaluation [4], verification of cryptographic protocols [112], and equational unification [84], to mention just a few.
+Narrowing was originally introduced as a mechanism for solving equational unification problems [72].
+It was later generalized to solve the more general problem of symbolic reachability [115].
+The narrowing mechanism has a number of important applications, including automated proofs of termination [7], execution of functional-logic programming languages [76, 38, 79, 127, 104], partial evaluation [4], verification of cryptographic protocols [115], and equational unification [83], to mention just a few.

 At each rewriting step one must choose which subterm of the subject term and which rule of the specification are going to be considered.
 Similarly, at each narrowing step one must choose which subterm of the subject term, which rule of the specification, and which instantiation on the variables of the subject term and the rule's lefthand side are going to be considered.
 The narrowing relation is formally defined as follows.
-Let $\mathcal{R} = (\Sigma, E \cup Ax, R)$ be an order-sorted rewrite theory where R is a set of unconditional rewrite rules specified with the rl keyword, E is a set of unconditional equations specified with the eq keyword, and E is a set of commonly occurring axioms declared in Maude as equational attributes (see Section 4.4.1) such that an $E \cup Ax$ -unification procedure is available in Maude.
-Let $CSU{E \cup Ax}(u = u')$ provide
+Let $\mathcal{R} = (\Sigma, E \cup Ax, R)$ be an order-sorted rewrite theory where R is a set of unconditional rewrite rules specified with the r1 keyword, E is a set of unconditional equations specified with the eq keyword, and E is a set of commonly occurring axioms declared in Maude as equational attributes (see Section 4.4.1) such that an $E \cup Ax$ -unification procedure is available in Maude.
+Let $CSU{E \cup Ax}(u = u')$ provide a finitary and complete set of unifiers for any pair of terms u, u' with the same top sort.
+The

-$^{^1}$ $E \cup Ax$ -unification is available via the variant-based equational unification explained in Section 14.8.
+$^{^1}$ $E \cup Ax$ -unification is available via the variant-based equational unification explained in Section 14.9.
 Note, however, that Maude will only perform $E \cup Ax$ -unification with those equations E that have been declared with the variant attribute.
 In particular, if no equation in E has the variant attribute, Maude will only perform the Ax-unification explained in Section 13.4.